rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 It was one of these apps that can be described as: _was easy to write, is hard to maintain or understand_.
 I am sure very few readers will be surprised by the existence of a hard to maintain JS application, but let's put talking about this aspect aside.
 Is writing "easy" code the same as generating excessive cognitive load for the maintainers?
-I think it typically is, it is not that hard to incrementally develop a non penetrable maze.
+I think it typically is, it is not that hard to incrementally develop an impenetrable maze.
 Maintaining some code structure to manage the cognitive load is not "easy".
 The new version is still close to JS (it uses TypeScript and vanilla React) but tries to enforce these 3 principles: [_add_blank_target referential transparency](2022-03-13-ts-types-part6.html#referential-transparency-purity-and-explicit-types), [_add_blank_target clear, explicit](2022-03-13-ts-types-part6.html#about-clarity) types that also [_add_blank_target work as documentation](2021-12-24-ts-types-part2.html#types-as-documentation), and _async/await_ abstraction to avoid callback hell.
 Referential transparency is an interesting dichotomy.
 Experiencing different results every time the code is executed typically causes surprise, in my experience developers rarely think about this during implementation.